ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/03_slides/ccfb_ss23_07_variables_slides.md

 ---
 ## Variable Scope

-Scope refers to the area in the code where you can access the variable, meaning *where it exists*..
+Scope refers to the area in the code where you can access the variable, meaning *where it exists*.

 --